aclimarin/DesignPatterns/README.md

 + **Concrete Mediator**: The concret class with logic for mediate the comunication.

 + **Colleague**: The objects that needs to comunicate with each other.

+---

+## Singleton

+The **Singleton Pattern** is used ensure that a class has only one instance with global access throughout application's lifetime.

+### Base Structure

++ **Private Static Instance Variable**: A private variable tha holds the instance of the class.

++ **Private Constructor**: The private constructor to prevent external instance.

++ **Public Static Method to Access**: The method responsible to create the instance if it doesn't exists or return the instance if it already created